pgjdbc/www/documentation/94/connect.md

 	Specify how long to wait for establishment of a database connection.
 The timeout is specified in seconds.

+*	connectTimeout = int

+	The timeout value used for socket connect operations.
+If connecting to the server takes longer than this value, the connection is broken.
+	The timeout is specified in seconds and a value of zero means that it 	is disabled.

 * `socketTimeout = int`